sdcondon/SCFirstOrderLogic/docs/user-guide/README.md

     * **`Resolution`:** Contains an implementation of the knowledge base interface that uses a very simple form of [resolution](https://en.wikipedia.org/wiki/Resolution_(logic)).
     * **`Unification`:** Utility logic for unifying literals and clauses.
 Also contains an interface for unifier stores, and a very simple implementation that just stores things in a list and searches through it.
   * **`LanguageIntegration`:** contains classes to create FoL sentences from LINQ expressions (i.e. allowing sentences to be provided as lambda expressions).
 For details, see the [language integration](./language-integration.md) page.
-  * **`SentenceManipulation`:** Intended as the top-level namespace for logic related to manipulation of sentences.
-Directly contains a `SentenceFactory` static class (which includes a number of shorthand static helper methods for instantiating sentences) and a base class for sentence transformations.
-Also contains a sub-namespace:
+  * **`SentenceManipulation`:** Logic for the creation and manipulation of sentences.
+Contains classes for conversion to and representation of conjunctive normal form.
+Also contains a `SentenceFactory` static class (which includes a number of shorthand static helper methods for instantiating sentences) and a base class for sentence transformations.
-    * **`ConjunctiveNormalForm`:** Utility classes for conversion to and representation of sentences in conjunctive normal form.

 For initial usage examples, see the [example domains](../../src/SCFirstOrderLogic.ExampleDomains) project (and, to a lesser extent, the [tests](../../src/SCFirstOrderLogic.Tests)).
 Beyond that, see the XML documentation against the classes - which I hope is fairly decent.